willdelorm/code100/README.md

 _Complete React Developer_ (42%), learn about Styled-Components and CSS-in-JS, converted SCSS files to styled components Started working on personal project, a workout tracking app for rock climbing

+### Day 29: March 3, 2023

+_Complete React Developer_ (44%) learned about Reducers, added them to e-commerce project, didn't fully pull my hair out while doing so...
+_Career Advice_ (76%) watched the videos on non-technical interviews, lined up time to work on answers for the common questions
+Decided on a project to build over the weekend using what I've learned recently

 ## Missed Days to Make Up

 _Total Days: 2_